 This park has 96 sites with full hookups.
 If you have a big family or just want lots of space, an owner with RVshare has a 32-foot 2017 Dutchman RV that sleeps 8.
-Have it delivered and set up for a mere $10 round trip.
-That’s a steal, and you don’t have to deal with backing it into the space yourself.
+Have it delivered and set up for $100 for the first five miles so you don’t have to deal with backing it into the space yourself.

 Marina Dunes RV Park is part of the Thousand Trails organization, which gives you the option to pay one price for a membership and you and the family can camp all year.

 Glamping in Big Sur